GGonryun/warp-portal/daemon/README.md

 ### Machine Registration (NEW)

 - **register**: Register a new machine with the system (HTTP providers only)
-  - Accepts machine hostname, public IP, and optional labels
+  - Accepts machine hostname, public IP, environment ID (from config), and optional labels
   - Returns registration confirmation and optional machine code
   - Used by the `warpportal register` CLI command for automatic registration